AdobeDocs/uxp-photoshop/src/pages/guides/theme-awareness/index.md

 ![Darkest Theme](./images/fonts-darkest.png)

-And on the "lightest" theme, the look like this:
+And on the "lightest" theme, they look like this:

 ![Lightest Theme](./images/fonts-lightest.png)